Updated 22 Nov 2019

 If you have yet to book your cruise, then this will most likely be your biggest question.
 Based on my research I managed to summarised the below.

 In a very short summary, Royal Caribbean Cruise is from Norway and they operate worldwide.
 They also have the BIGGEST cruise ship in the world – Symphony of the Seas.
 In fact, they own most of the top 10 biggest cruise ships in the world!
+But only Quantum of the Seas is based in Singapore.

 The programs, crews, and entertainment onboard are western, AKA Ang Mo style.